Feature request #1999

 I am attaching a first stab at moving sqlite code to QtSql.
 Note this code is not production ready and coverage through the code base is not yet complete.
 As such this patch has not yet been applied to trunk until it is ready for prime time.

-#6 Updated by Jürgen Fischer almost 4 years ago
+#6 Updated by Jürgen Fischer about 4 years ago

 Sandro Santilli wrote: